elenaf9/embedded-rust-survey/Research/hubris.md

     - limits power of task: can't spam
     - receivers can coordinate when sender's (not) run -> helps mutual exklusion
 - rules around messaging & task priority to avoid deadlocks & priority inversion
+   - can only SEND to higher priority taskss
 - Sending returns response: response code & data written into the provided buffer
 - messages limited to 256 bytes
 - leases: small descriptors that tell the memory to allow receiver to access part of sender's memory